cloudposse/github-action-datadog-notify/README.md

           role-to-assume:  ${{ secrets.AWS_ROLE_TO_ASSUME }}
           role-session-name: "gha-datadog-notify"
           aws-region: "us-east-1"

       - uses: dkershner6/aws-ssm-getparameters-action@v1
         with:
           parameterPairs: "/datadog/datadog_api_key = DATADOG_API_KEY"
-          # The part before equals is the ssm parameterName, and after is the ENV Variable name for the workflow.
-          # No limit on number of parameters.
-You can put new lines and spaces in as desired, they get trimmed out.
-          withDecryption: "true" # defaults to true

       - name: Notify Datadog
         uses: cloudposse/github-action-datadog-notify@main